itsW3RN3R/R6S-Operators-Roulette/Readme.md

 ## Note :
-Am beginner in programming this is my first app in c# so if you read my code and saw some mistakes or something i could've done simpler or easier hope you can reach out to me and correct me . <br>
+Am beginner in programming this is my first app in c# so if you read my code and saw some mistakes or something i could've done it simply or easier hope you can reach out to me and correct me . <br>
 Thanks in Advance 🥰 .